michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-11-research-assistant.md

 If AI integration makes postgraduate work easier without making it better, you're doing it wrong.

-AI should enable students to engage with MORE literature, analyse data MORE thoroughly, and produce MORE rigorous research—not to avoid doing the hard thinking that research requires.
+AI should enable students to engage with MORE literature, analyse data MORE thoroughly, and produce MORE rigorous research,not to avoid doing the hard thinking that research requires.

----
+,

 ## Your Action Step